ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ~~~
 ```

 We also need to tell the walls that the game is over.
-Go to the Wall sprite and add this:
+Go to the **Wall Sprite** and add this:

 ```ad-scratch
 ~~~scratchblock